mbuvi254/BlogIT_App/README.md

 4. Cookie `sameSite` and `secure` settings affect whether the browser accepts/sends cookies across origins:

-   - For local development across different localhost ports, set `sameSite: 'lax'` on the cookie (the code currently uses `sameSite: 'strict'`, which can block cookie sending).
-If you need third-party cross-site cookies in production, use `sameSite: 'none'` with `secure: true`.
+   - For local development across different localhost ports, set `sameSite: 'lax'` on the cookie.
+In this code `sameSite` is set to `'lax'` for non-production and `'none'` in production (paired with `secure: true`).
+For cross-site cookies in production use `sameSite: 'none'` and `secure: true`.

 5. Use browser devtools -> Network -> request -> Cookies and Response headers to debug `Set-Cookie` and whether the browser is sending the cookie on requests.